marxanweb/general/documentation/docs_user.md

 <img src='images/window_projects.png' title='Projects window' class='docsImage'>

 ### Included case studies
-In a default installation of Marxan Web on a desktop machine, there are a number of pre-loaded case studies that will be shown in the projects window.
-These have been created to help you get up and running quickly by providing example start projects and specific tutorials for working through real-world conservation planning scenarios.
+In a default installation of Marxan Web, there are a number of pre-loaded case studies that will be shown in the projects window.
+These have been created to help you get up and running quickly by providing examples and specific tutorials for working through real-world conservation planning scenarios.
 These will be available from the 'localhost' server.
-In addition, case studies can be opened from other Marxan servers when the user is logging in.
-This is the true power of Marxan Web in being able to open projects from other organisations and share your own projects to your stakeholders.

 ### Managing projects
 This section contains information on the common tasks associated with managing projects.